leonardompp/ROS-Workshop/README.md

 sudo apt install '~nros-humble-rqt*'
 ```

-If you with to test if your installation is running successful, try executing these examples in separate terminals:
+If you with to test if your installation is running successfully, try executing these examples in separate terminals:

 ```bash
 ros2 run demo_nodes_cpp talker